udayakumar-s/ej2-angular-docs/ej2-angular/data/querying.md

 ## Searching

-You can use the [`search`](https://ej2.syncfusion.com/documentation/api/data/query/#search) method to create search criteria, it differs from the filter in the way that search criteria will applied to all fields in the data source whereas filter criteria will be applied to a particular field.
+You can use the [`search`](https://ej2.syncfusion.com/documentation/api/data/query/#search) method to create search criteria, it differs from the filter in the way that search criteria will applied to all fields in the datasource whereas filter criteria will be applied to a particular field.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}